ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 > Fig. 2 (see below).

-We have added some more quantitative comparison to the results in the original work (See L328).
+We have added some more quantitative comparison to the results in the original work for Figure 2 (See L423 in the .tex file) and Figure 3 (see L444 in the .tex file), as well as an extended discussion of the source of the differences via the additional simulations presented in the supplementary Figures 5 and 6.

-## Minor issues
+### Minor issues
+We have corrected the typographical issues (spaces, commas, etc.) as suggested by the reviewer, as well as rewritten several sentences to make them more clear and to avoid parentheses.
+We have also aligned xticks/yticks with the values used in the original publication.

-> In lib.py, I am a bit puzzled about the way how the function "run_with_cache" is defined.
-Why can't
+> In lib.py, I am a bit puzzled about the way how the function "run_with_cache"
-> the run function be decorated with `@mem.cache` as for the other functions?
+> is defined.
+Why can't the run function be decorated with `@mem.cache` as for
+> the other functions?

 Functions that are to be used with joblib's Parallel/delayed mechanism cannot use the `@mem.cache` decorator directly (this is a known limitation of joblib